fuankarion/Vision17/Lab4-HybridImages/Readme.md

 - A short description of each image (no more than one paragraph each)
 - If you had to capture new images just for this lab, please describe if you took any special measure
 - The final hybrid image
-- The pyramid (use 4 images at least)
+- The pyramid (use 4 scales at least)
 - The full code you used

 Along with the items listed above be sure to upload a small report that describes the more relevant aspects of your code.